 Sin is one of the most important concepts in Islam.
 In its essence, it is an act that goes against the teaching of Allah SWT, specifically the ones that were strictly forbidden and prohibited by the superior power.
-As we know, this beautiful religion is a complete guide and code to life; teaching its followers how to live a successful, sin-less and righteous existence that will not only attain them the acceptance of Allah SWT but also Jannah.
+As we know, this beautiful religion is a complete guide and code to life; teaching its followers how to live a successful, sin-less, and righteous existence that will not only attain them the acceptance of Allah SWT but also Jannah.

 However, Islam, as it is known for being a religion of peace, is actually a religion that understands human nature.
 After all, the holy book was sent down by the very deity that created humans.

-Allah encourages Muslims to ask Him for forgiveness.
+Allah encourages Muslims to ask Him for forgiveness

 Allah SWT knows that humans are prone to sinning and so we do.
 Even for these mistakes, the merciful has a system of forgiveness created for His believers.
 He says in the Quran, “… They should rather pardon and overlook.
 Would you not love Allah to forgive you?
 Allah is Ever-Forgiving, Most Merciful.”
 (Qur’an, 24:22)

 Allah has defined major sins that can potentially land Muslims into hellfire.
-Whether a Muslims turns to Allah after committing them and whether Allah forgives them, is knowledge not accessible to anyone but Allah only.
+Whether a Muslim turns to Allah after committing them and whether Allah forgives them, is knowledge not accessible to anyone but Allah only.
 However, these major sins are unforgivable and often disqualify one from Muslimhood.

 These are the 7 major sins.

-Shirk in Islam means placing someone equal to that of Allah SWT or in other words, ascribing a partner or rival to Allah SWT in Lordship, worship or in His names and attributes.
+Shirk in Islam means placing someone equal to that of Allah SWT or in other words, ascribing a partner or rival to Allah SWT in Lordship, worship, or in His names and attributes.